shiningsunnyday/demodraft/README.md

 # Frontend

 Install npm and yarn.
-Get [this](https://github.com/multiplegeorges/vue-cli-plugin-s3-deploy) for deploying to s3.
-Ping Michael for AWS credentials.
+Get [this](https://github.com/multiplegeorges/vue-cli-plugin-s3-deploy) for deploying to s3 (see below).

 # Backend